Ybazylbe/get_next_line/README.md

 # get_next_line
-et_next_line is a function for line-by-line reading from text files
+get_next_line is a function for line-by-line reading from text files.
+Developed as part of the 42 school curriculum, the project is intended for improve C language programming skills, including file handling, memory management, and string processing algorithms